Performing Trade Studies Using Analyzer and Astrogator

 • Astrogator

 The following tutorial is designed to teach you how to use STK's Analyzer capability with STK's Astrogator capability.
 A basic knowledge of Astrogator is assumed.
-Should you require training in Astrogator prior to this tutorial, it can be found in our Level 2 - Advanced Training and Level 3 - Focused / Feature Specific Astrogator tutorials.
+Should you require training in Astrogator prior to this tutorial, see our Level 2 - Advanced Training and Level 3 - Focused / Feature Specific Astrogator tutorials.

 This tutorial consists of three exercises.
 Each exercise comes with a previously created scenario that was saved as a Visual Data (VDF) File.